This is the multi-page printable view of this section. Click here to print.

 You can delete a repository from PR Focus, which also deletes all pull requests for the repository.

-3.1 - Add Repositories
+3.1 - Watch Repositories

-Add repositories to watch for new and updated PRs.
+Watch repositories for new and updated PRs.

-Screenshot showing the “Add Repositories” menu option
+Screenshot showing the “Watch Repositories” menu option

 Add One Repository